 - Other relevant government departments;

-- Northern Ireland Environment Agency;
+- Northern Ireland Environment Agency Industrial Pollution and Radio Chemical Inspectorate

-- Environment and Heritage Service Industrial Pollution and Radio Chemical Inspectorate;
+- Department of Regional Development;

 - Competent Authorities in adjacent areas and neighbouring Member States;

-- Local and regional authorities;
+- · Local and regional authorities;

 - Local and national pressure groups;

-- NGOs;
+- NGOs:

-- Relevant professional bodies; and
+- · Relevant professional bodies; and

 - Local citizen groups.

-Competent Authorities should examine and reflect upon the comments received from the consultation process and finalise the Draft Noise Action Plan including a description of the comments received and a reasoned justification for the response to the issues raised.
+Competent Authorities should examine and reflect upon the comments received from the consultation process and finalise the Draft Noise Action Plan, including a description of the comments received and a reasoned justification for the response to the issues raised.
 The Competent Authority shall include with the Draft Noise Action Plan, which is submitted to the Department of the Environment, a schedule of all those individuals and organisations who responded to the consultation (unless they indicated that they did not wish to appear in such a schedule).

-The Draft Noise Action Plan should include, in a separate Appendix, the airport specific information that was relied upon to develop the Action Plan.
-The level of detail should be such that it is possible to clearly understand the background to the content of the Action Plan, both in terms of actions that are included and those that are not
+Following public consultation the Draft Noise Action Plan should include, in a separate Appendix, the railway specific information that was relied upon to develop the Action Plan.
+The level of detail should be such that it is possible to clearly understand the background to the content of the Action Plan, both in terms of actions that are included and those that are not.

-Following public consultation the Draft Round 2 Noise Action Plan should be submitted to the Department of the Environment no later than 30 April 2013.
-All documents must include prominently displayed wording identifying them as drafts subject to formal adoption and approval by the Department of the Environment and the Environment Minister.
+The Draft Round 2 Noise Action Plan should be submitted to the Department of the Environment no later than 30 April 2013.
+All documents must include prominently displayed wording identifying them as a drafts subject to formal adoption and approval by the Department and Environment Minister.

-The Department of the Environment will decide whether or not the Draft Noise Action Plan and summary comply with the Regulations and whether or not to adopt the plan.
-If the requirements are met the Department will recommend that the Environment Minister adopts the Action Plan.
-If the requirements of the Regulations are not met, the Airport Competent Authority will be required to make the necessary changes to the Draft Noise Action Plan or summary.
-Following revision, the draft Noise Action Plan must be resubmitted to the Department of the Environment by an agreed date.
+The Department will decide whether or not the Draft Noise Action Plan and summary comply with the Regulations and whether or not to adopt the plan.
+If the requirements are met, the Department of the Environment will recommend that the Environment Minister adopts the Action Plan.
+If the requirements of the Regulations are not met, the Competent Authority will be required to make the necessary changes to the Draft Noise Action Plan or summary.
+Following revision, the draft Noise Action Plan must be resubmitted to the Department by an agreed date.

-7.3 Liaison with Relevant District Councils
+7.3 Liaison with relevant District Councils